-Group Flammable material (examples)
+Group Flammable material (examples) of Class II and III (combustible dust and ignitable fibers or flyings)

+E Metal dusts

 F Carbonaceous dusts

 G Combustible dusts

-6.1.4 Temperature classes
+5.1.4 Temperature classes

 The temperature classes specify the maximum permissible temperatures on the surface of the equipment.
 This temperature should not exceed the ignition temperature of the surrounding atmosphere.
 Ignition temperature is the minimum temperature required, at normal atmospheric pressure in the absence of a spark or flame, to set afire or cause self-sustained combustion independently of the heating or heated element.